 4. Boy or girl?
-Your partner is the one who decides.
+Your man is the one who decides.
 All eggs carry a single X (female) chromosome, while sperm carry either an X or a Y (male) chromosome.
 If an X sperm fertilises your egg, it’s a girl; if a Y makes it in, you’re having a boy.

 5. Just six weeks into your pregnancy, your baby already has a heartbeat… yet she’s still only as big as a lentil.